What is the Earning Potential?

 Luxury brands on the rise

-Indeed, the numbers look good for the luxury industry.
+The numbers look good for for luxury brands.
 According to Bain & Co., the luxury goods market is outpacing global GDP growth by 50%.
-A recent article in The New York Times named America as the No. 1 growth market for luxury goods and service, followed by Japan, Italy, France and China.
+An article in The New York Times named America as the No. 1 growth market for luxury goods and service, followed by Japan, Italy, France and China.
 As Dessange grows in the U.S., we expect our strong European tradition will attract a large, discerning clientele seeking the premium luxury experience.

 Charles and Amber Moyse, who own a highly successful Dessange salon and spa in the River Oaks neighborhood of Houston, Texas, have clients who come to the salon several times a week, even every other day.
 Some don’t even wash their own hair and instead prefer coming to the salon for all styling and coloring services.